 Free will in fallen man is the sacred cow of all non-Calvinists; it is non-negotiable with them, and this was made clear in the DVD, in which Pastor Chris Quintana asks if man has the ability to accept or reject God.
 He believes that according to Calvinism, God sends people to heaven or hell based on his own sovereign will.
 He thus denies that God acts according to his sovereign will, doing with sinners as he pleases, and (Chris) hands the sovereignty to fallen humanity.
 But let him take up that view with God; and let me show you the Truth.

 To start with, the bible says the choice is not with man but with God: “What shall we say then?
 Is there unrighteousness with God?
-God forbid!
+God forbid.
 For he saith to Moses, I will have mercy on whom I will have mercy, and I will have compassion on whom I will have compassion.
 So then it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy.
-For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might shew my power in thee, and that my name might be declared throughout all the earth.
-Therefore hath he mercy on whom he will have mercy, and whom he will he hardeneth” (Rom 9:14-18).
+For the scripture saith unto Pharaoh, Even for this same purpose have I raised thee up, that I might shew my power in thee, and that my name might be declared throughout the earth.
+Therefore he hath mercy on whom he will have mercy, and whom he will he hardeneth” (Rom 9:14-18).

 There is simply no way around this passage other than to understand and accept that the eternal destiny of every human being is in the hands of God.
 Verse 16 specifically rules out the ability of every person from creation until the return of Jesus to choose to become a saved Christian.
 And verse 17 shows that God even raises up individuals (e.g. Pharaoh) to glorify him by their destruction.

-God does not explain himself in this matter – he simply states the truth that he is in control of his creation.
-“All the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?”
+God does not explain himself in this matter – he simply states the truth that he is in control of his creation. “….all the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?”
 (Dan 4:34-35).

 The truth is that all mankind is already destined for hell because they are born in sin (Ps 51:5; Rom 3:9-12; Eph 2:1-3) and are enemies of God (Rom 3:18; Col 3:6); and they will not turn to God.
 However – and this is the greatness of God’s free grace – God, in mercy to the lost, exercises his sovereign will in choosing some of them to receive the free (to them) gift of salvation and life through Jesus Christ.
 Because mankind is dead in trespasses and sins and is totally unable to come to God, if any sinner is to be saved, God must reach down from heaven and rescue them by doing everything necessary for their salvation – not merely providing the means and leaving it up to man to choose whether he will accept the precious gift, but stepping into their lives and making them willing.
-That’s why Paul writes “So then it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy”(Rom 9:16).
+That’s why Paul writes “it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy”(Rom 9:16).
 God doesn’t send anybody to hell or heaven based on his own sovereign will, but on the basis of whether they receive or reject the gospel.
 This is the clear teaching of scripture and therefore of Calvinism.
 Calvinism is the only theology that shows how predestination and the gospel combine and harmonise in the salvation of sinners.

 How the Gospel and Predestination Work Together in Salvation

 If it’s true that only those can come to God whom he has chosen to do so, what’s the point of preaching the gospel?
-The bible answers this question: “…Knowing, brethren beloved, your election of God.
-For our gospel came not unto you in word only, but also in power, and in the Holy Ghost….”
+The bible answers this question: “Knowing, brethren beloved, your election of God.
+For our gospel came not unto you in word only, but also in power and in the Holy Ghost….”
 (1 Thess 1:4-5).
 See also Eph 1:3-6.

 When the gospel is preached, the invitation to come to Christ is genuine.
 When the elect hear it they are made willing and they come to Jesus (Acts 16:14).
 They acknowledge their sin, repent, are born again and receive the Holy Spirit.
 They receive Christ and his gift of eternal life by faith and they commit their lives to him and rejoice that he has shown them mercy.
 As Paul states: “For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus I have begotten you through the gospel” (1 Cor 4:15).
 And so the gospel is the means by which the elect are brought in to the kingdom.
 They’re not saved, and their election is meaningless, until they respond in faith and repentance to the gospel.